Chile women's national under-20 football team: History

 The Chile women's national under-20 football team represents Chile at women's soccer age of U-20.
 They have faced Bolivia on 11 May 2004 at Sucre, Bolivia and which lost by 1–9 goals its their biggest defeat as so far.
 In their South American Under-20 Women's Football Championship competition history the girls finished Fourth-Place in 2010.
-The teams have not yet qualified to FIFA U-20 Women's World Cup.
+The team have qualified to the FIFA U-20 Women's World Cup once in 2008 as the host country.